toyobayashi/mishiro/README.md

 Note：

 * Do not install mishiro in a path which includes Chinese or Japanese characters.

+* If you have trouble to launch or experience any error, try to install the latest version.
 <!-- * Mac users please refer to the following building steps and [Electron's document](http://electronjs.org/docs/tutorial/application-distribution) to compile and pack mishiro. -->

 ## Screenshot